Repeater Information

 The RWK has assumed ownership and operation of the K5UTD repeater on behalf of the K5UTD University of Texas at Dallas (UTD) Amateur Radio Club.
 This will provide the UTD Amateur Radio Club a more stable repeater and allow them to better provide for their membership and continue to serve the community.
 We at the RWK are proud to be able to help support the K5UTD Amateur Radio Club.

-The UTD Repeater is located on the TAGER Tower on the UTD campus (the highest land point in Dallas county!) and with the 250′ tower (pic at right), it has quite a coverage area.
+The UTD Repeater is located on the TAGER Tower on the UTD campus (the highest land point in North Dallas!) and with the 250′ tower (pic at right), it has quite a coverage area.

 Richardson Repeater